The history of ILGA: 1978/2012

 * ILGA decides it should begin a process of regionalization, working towards the creation of regional structures and committees.

-* Speech by Prof. Douglas Sanders on behalf of ILGA in the name of Human Rights Advocates in the Sub-Commission on Prevention of Discrimination and Protection of Minorities.
+6 August: Speech by Prof. Douglas Sanders on behalf of ILGA in the name of Human Rights Advocates in the Sub-Commission on Prevention of Discrimination and Protection of Minorities, raising homosexuality for the first time in a UN rights forum.

 2 – 4 October: 4th ILGA Asian Regional Conference in Manila (Philippines).